Why-does-this-happen-to-me/Rotomblr/rotomblr/characters/Mart's universe/Self-insert fallers/Blue.md

 Any pronouns.
-Fell from a different world and both them and some anons have alluded to the idea that she created people in this universe as characters, but it's now in the pokeworld too.
-Currently cursed by a dog collar to behave like a dog.
-Said collar appeared after an anon turned him into a "doggirl", but the source of both events seems to be different.
+Fell from a different world and both them and some anons have alluded to the idea that she created people in this universe as characters, but it's now in the pokeworld too. ~~Currently cursed by a dog collar to behave like a dog.
+Said collar appeared after an anon turned him into a "doggirl", but the source of both events seems to be different.~~Is now a houndoom hybrid and some anons are trying to make it a branded (or at least a chosen).
 Studies at Naranja-Uva Academy in [[Mart's universe]]. [[@bluefall7]]

-#characters #faller #fourth_wall_breaker #self-insert_faller #blueflare7
+#characters #faller #fourth_wall_breaker #self-insert_faller #hybrid  #blueflare7